16 Sept 2024

 Sunday stroll amid nature

-Directly behind my Hotel Santa is a pleasant, quiet rock path to an observation deck over the Iguaçu River.
+Directly behind my Hotel Santa exists a pleasant, quiet path to an observation deck overlooking the Iguaçu River.
 It has rained and leaves shed their drops of rain as I negotiate the path into the jungle.
 Signs warn about the presence of jaguars and pumas.
 Will the unwary solo tourist be breakfast for a jaguar?
 Can a puma leap the high walls topped with electrified razor wire?
 Cats like to hunt by stealth.
 The warning signs point out:

 “On this trail circulate jaguars and pumas.
 DON’T RUN OR CROUCHE AND DON’T TRY TO GET CLOSER.
 MOVE AWAY SLOWLY, WITHOUT TURNING YOUR BACK.”

-The walk is clearly marked no mosquitoes, leeches, snakes, deadly spiders or BIG cats with BIG teeth are noted.
+The walk is clearly marked.
+No mosquitoes, leeches, snakes, deadly spiders or BIG cats with BIG teeth appear.
 The solitude, cool temperatures and view over the river are lovely.
-I then retrace my steps to visit the second destination of the day – a bird park.
+I retrace my steps to visit the second destination of the day – a bird park.

 Parque das Aves

 In 1976, veterinarian Anna-Sophie Helene moved from Germany to Namibia, Africa, where she married Dennis Croukamp.
 The couple got a gray Congo parrot, Pumuckl, who became a member of the family.
 Parrots tend to make life-long connections.
-Then, other birds were acquired , and soon the family’s backyard was full of birds.
+Eventually, other birds were acquired, and soon the family’s backyard was full of birds.

-The family moved to the Isle of Man, in the United Kingdom.
-A friend suggested that they open a crocodile park in Foz do Iguaçu, Brazil.
+The Croukamps moved to the Isle of Man, in the United Kingdom.
+A friend suggested they open a crocodile park in Foz do Iguaçu, Brasil.
 Dennis replied: “I like birds.
-We will create a park and birds.”
+We will create a park and birds.

 And they did.
 The Croukamps created, with the help and support of many friends, feathered and otherwise, an amazing park near Brasil’s entrance to Iguaçu National Park.

-Birds were donated and rescued.
+Friends rescued and donated more birds.
 Today, Parque das Aves maintains 40 acres of Atlantic Forest and more than 1,300 birds, about 130 species, more than 50% of which come from seizures.
 The Park also participates in several conservation programs.
 It is a visit not to be overlooked while in Iguaçu.

-On October 7, 1994, just 11 months after Dennis and Anna landed in Brazil, the Croukamp family inaugurated the Bird Park.
+On October 7, 1994, 11 months after Dennis and Anna landed in Brasil, the Croukamp family inaugurated this Bird Park.
 Unfortunately, Dennis passed away in 1996.
-Anna cared for the Park on her own, but she could count on the help of collaborators in the construction of a place that works for the conservation of various species, all in a natural setting.
+Anna cared for the Park on her own, but also received help of collaborators in the construction of a park that works towards the conservation of various species, all within a natural setting.
 “Our greatest recognition is to know that birds that have suffered abuse find a refuge in the Bird Park, endangered species have renewed hopes of surviving because of our efforts and visitors can get to know our work, be enchanted and be part of it all.”

 The largest bird park in Latin America

-I spend hours walking the path through the sections of park.
-It is beautifully arranges, cared for, and the birds and other species have the best of natural habitats.
-It is a joy to walk among the bird species observing their behavior and listening to their chatter.
+I spend hours walking the path through the park.
+It is beautifully arranged, cared for, and the birds and other species have the best of natural habitats.
+It is a joy to walk among the birds observing their behavior and listening to their chatter.

 We are all connected

-Parrots, Wonders of the Night, Macaw Aviary, Reptiles, Raptors, Butterflies and Hummingbirds, chattering parakeets on the Cecropia – each a fascinating section to stroll.
+Sections include Parrots, Wonders of the Night, Macaw Aviary, Reptiles, Raptors, Butterflies and Hummingbirds, and chattering parakeets on the Cecropia – each a fascinating section to stroll.
 All the while, being advised to “breathe deeply and enjoy the diversity of the Atlantic Forest.”
-Only 8% of this forest survives!
+I learn only 8% of this forest survives!
 The birds of this forest suffer the worst survival crisis on our planet.

-Not just birds, but I learn more about the color and voices of our Atlantic Forest.
-Several species of trees grow to form a forest.
-We are all connected.
-Cecropia represents survival.
+I also learn about the color and voices of our Atlantic Forest.
+Several species of trees grow to form a forest, a cecropia.
 Cecropia is a neotropical genus consisting of 61 recognized pioneer species with a highly distinctive lineage of unisexual trees.
 They are characterized by, living in, or being in a close physical association between dissimilar organisms forming a symbiotic relationship.
+The lesson repeats: Cecropia represents survival; We are all connected.

 The birds are posers.
 Some approach within feet to commune with tourists.
 Some hope to bite.
 Others just like their photos taken.
 I am seeing more birds and certainly closer than in all the Amazon.
 This is nirvana even for a bird novice.
 The sounds and communications of the forest is astounding!
 Why do I always think of old lines from past movies when I travel?